PEtab-dev/PEtab/doc/documentation_data_format.md

 |...|...|...|...|...|

 Additional (non-standard) columns may be added.
-If the additional plotting functionality of PEtab should be used, suhc columns could be
+If the additional plotting functionality of PEtab should be used, such columns could be

 | ... | [datasetId] | [replicateId]  | ... |
 |---|---|---|---|